 The speaker was a bronzed-skinned teen wearing a uniform one size too small.
 Her tartan skirt exposed her upper thighs, and they could see her bra strap against the taut-fabric of her white blouse.
 Her hair was dyed with a pink tip, though her natural colour would have been an alluring auburn brunette.

 “What are you looking at?” the girl snapped.

 Gwen felt struck by a strange sense of déjà vu.
 That catty demeanour was almost endearing.
 She wracked her brain until starcrossed memories of two lifetimes converged, revealing that the hot-topic with the resting bitchface was Debora.

 Holy shit, Gwen mouthed silently.
 Debora Jones!
 Good grief - that takes her back!
 As far as she could recollect, Debora was the faction leader of what was dubbed the bimbos by the egg heads, and ‘hotties’ by the boys in general.
-She had been friends with Gwen in her junior years, but their friendship drifted apart once puberty kicked in.
+She had been friends with Gwen during primary school, but their friendship drifted apart once puberty kicked in.
 In her old life, Debora was obsessed with Gwen because they were both as tall as one another, even more so than the late-blooming boys.
 When Gwen’s parents divorced, Debora had ceased to be a priority.

 "Debbie-" Gwen began, but Yue was way ahead of her.

 “I bet you’ll awaken in the school of the whore…” Yue remarked rudely.
 Her eyes scanned Debora's scandalous uniform.
 "Slut."

 Gwen stared at Yue with genuine shock.
 Only now was she recalling that Yue was a mad dog when it came to cat fights.
 The petite Asian girl had a temperament like forty-grit sandpaper.
 She wasn't one to mince words when insults were needed.
 Her fiery disposition and foul mouth were matched only by her bust.